estuary/docs/overview-intro.rst

    and continuously update as the source collections change.

 **They may be explicitly and/or automatically partitioned**.

+   Records are segregated by partition and are organized within cloud storage using a Hive-compatible layout.
+Partitioned collections are directly interpretable as external tables by tools that understand Hive partitioning and predicate push-down -- like Snowflake, BigQuery, and Hive itself.
+Estuary generates suitable external table definitions which can be plugged into these tools.

-   An explicit partition segregates records of a collection based on a record value specified via JSON-Pointer_.
-For example, a collection of market updates might partition on the market exchange (``NYSE``, ``NASDAQ``, etc).
+   Explicit partitions derive field values from records themselves, using JSON-Pointer_.
+A collection of stock market records might partition on the market exchange (``NYSE``, ``NASDAQ``, etc).
 Automatic partitions are managed by Estuary, and allow collections to scale up to arbitrary record volumes.

-   Files of partitioned collections are organized within cloud storage using a Hive-compatible layout, making them interpretable as external tables by tools that understand Hive partitioning and predicate push-down (eg, Snowflake, BigQuery, and Hive itself).

-   Estuary generates suitable external table definitions which can be plugged into many popular SQL analysis tools.

 **They may declare a primary key**.